eltorqiro/TSW-UITweaks/README.md

 Donations
 ---------
 I don't accept real-money donations for my mods.
 If you would like to show your support, you can do so by sending in-game pax to my character Tufenuf.
 I will use it to buy the in-game items I would otherwise have been able to grind out myself, if I weren't spending time writing mods.

+Please consider supporting the other plugin authors for their hard work!

 Configuration